aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

 **AWS Lambda:** Two AWS Lambda functions are created.
 DataSourceSync Lambda function crawls and indexes the content.
 InvokeBedrockLambda AWS Lambda function that invokes the specified model by passing the retrieved content from Amazon Kendra as context to the generative AI model.

-**Amazon Kendra:** An Amazon Kendra index is created with a web crawler data source.
+**Amazon Kendra:** An Amazon Kendra index is created with a S3 data source connector.
 When a the InvokeBedrockLambda function is called, documents are retrieved from the Amazon Kendra index.

 **Amazon Bedrock:** Documents retrieved from the Amazon Kendra index are sent to Amazon Bedrock which responds with a generated response.